Matilda loves sharing her discoveries in beauty and skincare along with her many tried and tested DIYs that are

 - corn starch, as required

-- After you have your three ingredients all ready and measured, all you need to do is mix the water into the lemon mixture.
+- Mix the water into the lemon mixture.
 This will give you about a 1/4 cup of liquid.
 Put this liquid in a pot (preferably a small one) because it’s more manageable for a beginner.
-Most of the recipes that I came across used vinegar or honey but that is completely unnecessary and not easy to perfect.
-With that being said, let’s get to the important part of making this sugar wax so pay close attention!
+Most of the recipes that I came across used vinegar or honey, but that is completely unnecessary and not easy to perfect.

 - You have to start stirring the mixture as soon as the pot gets on that stove by either using a whisk or a wooden spoon.
-That’s completely up to you to decide, but either way, keep stirring!
-By doing this, you ensure that the paste does not burn and combines to form a clear liquid.
+This ensures that the paste does not burn and combines to form a clear liquid.

 - Keep an eye on the mixture to determine if it’s ready to use.
 If you see a lot of foaming, feel free to turn the heat down.
 This does take a while so be patient ladies!
-As soon as you start to see the mixture turn from a light yellow color to a slight golden color (something that looks like golden syrup) take it off the stove but keep stirring to cool it down and you will notice quite a bit of foaming, but that goes down as you keep moving it.
+As soon as you start to see the mixture turn from a light yellow to a slight golden color (something that looks like golden syrup), take it off the stove.
+Keep stirring to cool it down.
+You will notice quite a bit of foaming, but that goes down as you keep moving it.

 - To determine if the texture of the paste is perfect for the wax, all you need to do is take a spoon and check if the syrup is still thin and runny, and let it cool all the while stirring it to make the process quicker.